 UNSURE ABOUT SUITABLILITY THEN PLEASE ASK firstname.lastname@example.org

-Revision of key “Stat 101” messages, the linear model, generalised linear model and linear mixed model.
+Revision of (univariate) regression analysis: the linear model, generalised linear model.

 Main packages: lme4.

 Wednesday 3rd – Classes from 10:00 to 13:00 EDT